scottish-government-design-system/designsystem.gov.scot/styles/colour-customisation/index.md

 We reviewed 7 design systems from a mix of public and private sector organisations.

-To inform our development process, we looked at existing colour models of the Design System including the:
+We looked at existing colour models of the Design System including the:

 * palette ranges
 * colour selections
 * compositions

-Rather than selecting new colours we based the secondary palette on a range of colours already widely in use.
-We then added some custom colours to address specific needs.
+We based the secondary palette on a range of colours already in use.
+We then added custom colours to meet specific needs.